1 TOUCH ME (Rui Da Silva)

 Aside from the Top 3 singles this week is another relatively quiet chart week, the industry taking advantage of New Years Day landing on a Monday to extend its holiday for another week.
 This has some big pre-Christmas club hits the chance to make a commercial impact and in the case of Mauro Picotto the chance to land his biggest hit single to date.
 Komodo sails into the Top 20, easily beating the Number 33 peak of his last single Iguana from July last year.
 Prior to this his biggest chart hit was Lizard which made Number 27 on its first release in June 1999.
 [The track sampling Sweet Lullaby by Deep Forest although clearly I'd not listened to it properly to have noticed that.
 Picotto's Top Of The Pops performance of this track became quite notorious as he operated his own decks to essentially re-create the track live in the studio.
-One day someone will put it up on YouTube to prove this].
+Or so it is claimed, have a look].

 30 ROAD TRIPPIN' (Red Hot Chili Peppers)

 My favourite radio moment of the Christmas holidays was hearing Radio 2 presenter Richard Allinson play this track on Christmas Eve and then announcing it twice, just to reassure people that they were not hearing things and that the national MOR station had indeed just played a track by the Red Hot Chili Peppers.
 Road Trippin' is easily their most laid back single to date, a mellow acoustic guitar and strings ballad that is as far removed from their original style as it is possible to get.
 Just a shame about the chart placing really.